AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 - Reusable components within the library

 Note:
-As seen before, rusty-machine uses traits as its foundation.
+As seen before, rusty-machine uses the `Model` trait as its foundation.
+This is the primary way we keep things clean and simple.

 In Rust a trait defines an interface - a set of functions which the implementor should define.